camunda/camunda-modeler/docs/plugins/README.md

 ### Extend the Modeling Tools for BPMN, CMMN, and DMN

-> Currently you can only extend bpmn-js
+> Currently you can only extend bpmn-js and dmn-js

 You can extend the modeling tools for [BPMN](https://github.com/bpmn-io/bpmn-js), [CMMN](https://github.com/bpmn-io/cmmn-js) and [DMN](https://github.com/bpmn-io/dmn-js) with your own modules.